numinit/CTF/SwampCTF-2018/rev/journey-500/journey.md

 It's an executable packed with UPX.
 Run: `upx -d journey`

 You get an executable.
 It asks for a password.
-The password is the string that, when run against 0x328f3b67d25391, gronsfeld deciphers to "theresanotherstep"
+The password is the string that, when run against 0x328f3b67d25391, [Gronsfeld deciphers](http://rumkin.com/tools/cipher/gronsfeld.php) to "theresanotherstep"

 ```python
 #!/usr/bin/env python